nescode/hellodjango/README.md

 ## Build it, break it and again build it.
-At Nescode, we believe in a simple thought - Practice makes a people perfect.
+At Nescode, we believe in a simple thought - Practice makes people perfect.
 Build it, break it and again build it philosophy will help you understand the stuff works in background.
 It will make your concepts more clear.

 ## Attention
 The one skill that will make you a bad programmer OR good programmer is attention to detail.
 Whatever you learn, pay full attention else don't learn it.